“The Macedonians . . . had not the wit to call a spade by any other name than a spade” (Desiderius Erasmus).

 FRANKNESS IS OFTEN A VIRTUE, BUT IT’S ONE THAT CAN EASILY BE PERVERTED.
 When it’s important that clear communication takes place, plain speaking is to be preferred over any other kind, and Benjamin Disraeli was right when he said, “There is no wisdom like frankness.”
 But how many of us have this wisdom?
 How many of us have the skill to speak candidly and straightforwardly without losing control of our words and speaking rudely, or even cruelly?

-But a second condition that must be met is kindness.
+But a second condition to be met is kindness.
 Confucius said, “Straightforwardness, without the rules of propriety, becomes rudeness.”
 The courage that drives us to be candid must be balanced with the kindness that makes us courteous.
 We should speak frankly, yes, but we should also be considerate of those who have to listen to our communications.
 We need to be strong enough to be tactful.

 It’s one of the commonest things in the world for unkindness to be excused as mere candor.
 Tennessee Williams said, “All cruel people describe themselves as paragons of frankness.”
 And Marshall McLuhan echoed that thought when he said, “It is the weak and confused who worship the pseudo-simplicities of brutal directness.”